ILP-based Resource Optimization Realized by Quantum Annealing for Optical Wide-area Communication Networks -- A

 \subsection{Trivial ILP Problem}

-We now provide our findings for our simple ILP problem.
+We now provide our findings for our simple ILP problem that we described in \autoref{sec:trivial_ilp}.
+Similar results for the other trivial ILPs we considered are found in the Supplementary Material.
 Note that this problem is sufficiently small that we can determine all possible feasible solutions via brute force, which includes the optimal solution.
 In this case this corresponds to a total number of $\Nfeas=1536$ feasible solutions.
 The whole solution space contains $\Nsamp=2^{13}=8192$ possible vectors as our binary search vector $\ve q$ has a dimension of 13, see \autoref{sec:trivial_ilp}.
 Thus, the feasibility ratio \eqref{eq:feasi_ratio} for brute force sampling is $\rfeas=18.75\%$.